yvesmugisha/DATA-STRUCTURE-EXAM-222008525-MUGISHA-Yves/README.md

 Key Features

 - Modular design using a base class MatrixOp and derived operation classes
-- Matrix Addition – Adds two matrices of the same size
+- Matrix Addition which Adds two matrices of the same size
-- Matrix Multiplication – Multiplies compatible matrices
+- Matrix Multiplication which Multiplies compatible matrices
-- Matrix Inversion – Supports inversion of 2×2 matrices only
+- Matrix Inversion which Supports inversion of 2×2 matrices only
 - Dynamic memory allocation with safe cleanup
-- Interactive menu-based UI for smooth user experience
+- Interactive menu that based UI for smooth user experience
 - Input validation and error messaging